 #1 Individual Assets

-An experienced probate lawyer in the Memphis, Tennessee area can explain that individual assets entail all the property that are listed with the decedent’s name without any co-owners.
+As a member of our legal team may inform you, individual assets entail all the property that are listed with the decedent’s name without any co-owners.
 Examples of individual assets can include investment accounts, bank accounts, bonds, stocks, cars, airplanes, boats, real estate, artwork, memorabilia, and business interests.

-2) Tenants-In-Common Property
+#2 Tenants-In-Common Property

 Tenants-in-common assets can include property that is titled in the decedent’s name along with one or more individuals.
 Every owner has a percentage of interest for the property (such as 50/50, 25/75, 80/20, etc).
-Tenant-in-common titles are often named this way for property that is divided among unmarried owners.
+Tenant-in-common titles are often named this way for a property that is divided among unmarried owners.

-3) Beneficiary Assets (with Predeceased or No Beneficiary Descriptions)
+#3 Beneficiary Assets (with Predeceased or No Beneficiary Descriptions)

-Assets with payable-on-death or beneficiary designations may have to go through probate, if the beneficiary passed prior to the decedent.
-The assets may include things like medical savings accounts, health savings, life insurance, retirement accounts, 401K, IRAs and annuities.
+Assets with payable-on-death or beneficiary designations may have to go through probate if the beneficiary passed prior to the decedent.
+The assets may include things like medical savings accounts, health savings, life insurance, retirement accounts, 401K, IRAs, and annuities.
 If the named beneficiaries predeceased the decedent, the asset usually diverts back to the estate and becomes part of probate.
 The same thing may happen if the decedent listed the estate as the beneficiary, or did not name any beneficiaries at all.

-4) Assets Outside of the Trust
+#4 Assets Outside of the Trust

 If an estate is small, you may be able to go through a simplified probate process in Tennessee.
 This applies for estate totals equal to or less than $25,000 without adding real estate into the total.